loomble/loomble.github.io/pages/guidelines/index.md

 # Loomble Community Guidelines

-Our Community Guidelines / Code of Conduct is designed to make it clear that we believe in tolerance, respect, inclusion and hard work.
+Our Community Guidelines are designed to make it clear that we believe in tolerance, respect, inclusion and hard work.
 We’ve built a tremendously impressive community of good people, and our goal is to continue growing along the same trajectory.

 The internet is _full_ of codes of conduct, employee guidelines, community charters and then some.
 We’ve custom-written some bits of ours, but nearly everything is borrowed from the [Ember.js Community Guidelines](https://www.emberjs.com/guidelines/) who also borrowed from people, companies and projects that have already done solid jobs at this very task (see our reference list below).
 No part of this is an endorsement of any of these people, companies or projects—simply us acknowledging that the specific language we’re referencing seems to mirror our own ideals and intentions.